devabokare/wallki-tallki/BUILD_INSTRUCTIONS.md

 # Building Native Clients for SecurePTT

-This guide explains how to build the Android APK and Windows EXE files and host them on your server so users can download them from the App Settings.
+This guide explains how to build the Android APK and Windows EXE files and host them on your server so users can download them directly from the App Settings menu.

 ## 1. Prerequisites

-*   **Node.js**: Installed.
+*   **Node.js**: Installed (for the server).
 *   **Flutter SDK**: Installed (for Android build).
 *   **Android Studio**: Setup with SDK (for Android build).